-Michael Kors Could Be Buying Jimmy Choo, But It’s Complicated
+Michael Kors Could Be Courting Jimmy Choo, but It’s Complicated

 For his part — despite chatter suggesting that a Choo buy is completely off the table for Coach since it bagged Kate Spade — Lyon believes a deal between the two could still be in play.

 “Coach — if they wanted to — does have the ability to [buy Jimmy Choo],” Lyon said.
-“It would be a big undertaking and they probably wouldn’t do it right away but they could do it [eventually] if they wanted to.”
+“It would be a big undertaking, and they probably wouldn’t do it right away, but they could do it [eventually] if they wanted to.”

 Looking ahead, Van Sinderen said retail is likely to see more consolidation as more fashion firms seek out lifelines during turbulent times.